-As part of working at Human Made you are going to come into contact with a lot of important, confidential information; from things like the password to a client’s FTP accounts to your SSH key that grants you root access to production servers.
+As part of working at Human Made you are going to come into contact with a lot of important, confidential information; from things like the password to a client’s FTP accounts to SSH key that grants you elevated access to production servers.
 It’s very important that you take steps to keep such information secure.

 This applies to all employees, contractors, consultants, temporaries, and other workers at Human Made and covers the use of all your devices.